minprog/programmeren-1/problems/resize/more/index.md

 ## Getting Started

-Go to [CS50's Visual Studio Code](https://cs50.dev) to do this problem.
-Because in this problem, you will be generating bitmap files, you need to be able to inspect those by viewing.
+To complete this problem, open [CS50's Visual Studio Code](https://cs50.dev).
+Since you will be generating bitmap files, you'll need a way to inspect them visually.
+That's exactly what this environment provides.

 Here's how to download this problem's "distribution code" (i.e., starter code).
 In a terminal window, execute each of the below.